tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/great-library.md

 ## History
 - 688 DR: *(Great Library)*: A small library is constructed in Chardon, known as the Sibyline Archives, associated with the Sibylinites, a secret order in Drankor devoted to secret knowledge of [The Sibyl](<../../../../gods-and-religions/gods/incorporeal-gods/mos-numena-pantheon/the-sibyl.md>).
-- 1063 DR: *(Great Library)*: The Sibyline Archives are expanded, nearly doubling in size, to accomodate books and knowledge saved from the fall of Drankor.
+- 1063 DR: *(Great Library)*: The Sibyline Archives are expanded, nearly doubling in size, to accomodate books and knowledge saved from the [Fall of Drankor](<../../../../events/1000s/1059/fall-of-drankor.md>).
 Become known as The Great Library of Chardon